nathanhleung/fallback/README.md

 1. Write more tests and make sure they pass
 1. Create landing/documentation website
+1. Implement TodoMVC/some sort of todo app using fallback()
 1. Better documentation and examples
 1. Better code comments
 1. Gas optimizations